skynet-guide/docs/docs/renting/renting-on-sia.en.md

 In order to bootstrap, force close Sia-UI like this:
 ![](/static/assets/renting-on-sia/image-17.png)

-Now download the consensus file from a trusted community website(for the we’ll be using [Siastats](https://siastats.info)).
+Now download the consensus file from a trusted community website(for the we’ll be using <a href="https://siastats.info" target="_blank" rel="noopener noreferrer">SiaStats</a>).
 So head to Siastats and scroll to the bottom of the homepage.
 Then click “Consensus Download”
 ![](/static/assets/renting-on-sia/image-18.png)

 Now, click on the “bootrap.zip”